 May Day is next in line in the list of Ghana Public Holidays 2013 & 2014.
 May Day is an ancient northern spring festival which also coincides with the international workers day better known as Labor Day in many countries around the world.
 This holiday is considered as a public holiday and is usually marked by labor union functions.

-Africa unity day is a landmark public holiday in some African countries and commemorates the founding of the Organization of Africa unity may 25 1963 in Addis Ababa.
+Africa unity day is a landmark commemorative day in some African countries and commemorates the founding of the Organization of Africa unity may 25 1963 in Addis Ababa.
 However, this public holiday is observed only in Ghana, Mali, Namibia, Zambia and Zimbabwe with a majority of African countries not considering it a public holiday.

 This is an official state-recognized public holiday which commemorates the day Ghana became a republic.